 Yesterday a lot of people text me saying they couldn’t believe I was taking off social media right in the middle of the most important American diplomatic achievement since Nixon went to China.
+This was notwithstanding getting video likes from a trusted provider with all the money spent into buying them!
 The internet is on fire, people kept telling me.

 And honestly?
 It didn’t make that big of a difference to me.
 Of course, I had some memes I wished I could share a little more freely, but I was in the zone, getting work done, having a pretty good day, and my stress levels were a lot lower.